Credit Reference Agencies

 If you think you’ve spotted a mistake with your report, you can ask for this to be reviewed through the TransUnion or Experian website.

 As we only share our information, you will need to contact the Credit Reference Agency to ask them about any changes.
-You can contact TransUnion here, or Experian here.

-Your credit score helps lenders decide if they will allow you to borrow money, and lots of things can affect it.
-If you pay the correct payment on time, you’ll build a good credit score as lenders can see that you are able to pay back money you’ve borrowed on time.
+If you make the correct payment on time, you’ll build a good credit score, as lenders can see that you are able to pay back the money you’ve borrowed on time.

 If you pay your bills late or if you pay less than you should, this lowers your credit score and lenders will consider you a higher risk.